railroadmedia/ecommerce/README.md

 ```

 Call the service method to create a new payment method based on request parameters.

+Only users with 'create.payment.method' ability can create new payment methods.

 Return:
 - NotFoundException if the request method type parameter it's not defined (paypal or credit card)